 In 2007, NYC Parks launched our ambitious MillionTreesNYC initiative—to plant and care for one million trees in New York City.
-In 2015, thanks to help from the New York Restoration Project, additional partners, our many volunteers, and nearly 50,000 New Yorkers who helped plant trees in our parks, on neighborhood streets, and in their own backyards, we planted our millionth tree.
+We partnered with the non-profit New York Restoration Project (NYRP), who helped plant 250,000 of those trees on varied landscapes including at public housing developments, schoolyards, on New York State land, and near houses of worship, health centers, and campuses throughout the five boroughs.
+In 2015, thanks to help from NYRP, additional partners, our many volunteers, and nearly 50,000 New Yorkers who helped plant trees in our parks, on neighborhood streets, and in their own backyards, we planted our millionth tree.
 This landmark program became a renowned greening model for cities across the world.
 It has led to a host of valuable research regarding the urban forest and has transformed acres of parkland and streets into ecologically healthy forests that provide benefits to all New Yorkers.

 Growing New York City’s Urban Forest